 - You have improved your credit score.
 Even if market rates haven’t changed drastically, improving your credit score may be enough to get a lower rate.
 You may qualify for better loan terms that will reduce your out-of-pocket costs.

 - You got your initial loan from the dealer.
 Dealers tend to charge higher rates than banks and credit unions to make a bigger profit.
 If you took out your initial loan through dealer-arranged financing, refinancing with a different lender could get you a lower rate.

 - You need lower monthly payments.
 In some cases, refinancing a car loan may be your ticket to a more affordable car payment, with or without a lower interest rate.
 If your budget is tight and you need to reduce your car payment, you could refinance your loan to a longer repayment term — but expect to pay more in interest because you are extending the loan.

 Requirements to refinance

 Lenders determine eligibility differently.
 Before you refinance, check the requirements for you, your vehicle and your current loan.
+Most lenders will require:

 When refinancing doesn’t make sense

-Refinancing your car loan isn’t always the right choice.
+Refinancing a car loan isn’t always the right choice.
 If you are close to paying off your loan, refinancing may not save you money.
 Just stick with it unless you desperately need to extend your loan term to reduce your monthly payment.

 If your car is older or has quite a few miles on it, lenders may not want to refinance.
 This usually looks like a vehicle that is 10 model years old or has more than 100,000 miles, although the specifics vary by lender.